-Examples: Hukseflux model LP02 second class pyranometer has been produced since 2004.
+Examples: Hukseflux model LPO2 second class pyranometer has been produced since 2004.
 In 2012, the number of instruments in the field is estimated to be above 4000.
-Hukseflux quality management's interpretation of service records is that the Mean Time Between Failure (MTBF) of LP02 is larger than 6 years (only defects and large repairs are counted as failures).
-SR03 fast response second class pyranometer is based on similar technology.
+Hukseflux quality management's interpretation of service records is that the Mean Time Between Failure (MTBF) of LPO2 is larger than 6 years (only defects and large repairs are counted as failures).
+SR11 pyranometer is based on similar technology but has better maintainability.
+Although 2012 SR11 service records are too limited to act as proof, we expect SR11 to have a longer MTBF than LPO2.